Bakasana: Etymology and origins

-The names for the asanas come from the Sanskrit words बक baka ("crane") or काक kāka (Note: The name is onomatopoeic for the crow's call.) ("crow"), and आसन āsana meaning "posture" or "seat".
+The names for the asanas come from the Sanskrit words बक baka ("crane") or काक kāka (Note: The name is onomatopoeic for the crow's call.) ("crow"), and आसन āsana meaning "posture".
 While different yoga lineages use one name or another for the asanas, Dharma Mittra makes a distinction, citing Kakasana as being with arms bent (like the shorter legs of a crow) and Bakasana with arms straight (like the longer legs of a crane).
 B. K. S. Iyengar's 1966 Light on Yoga describes only Bakasana, with straight arms.
 In Sivananda Yoga, Swami Vishnudevananda's 1960 Complete Illustrated Book of Yoga describes only Kakasana, with bent arms.
 However, practitioners in the west often mistranslate the Sanskrit "Bakasana" as "Crow Pose".
+(Note: In his 1969 book Asana Pranayama Mudra Bandha, Swami Satyananda Saraswati of the Bihar School of Yoga uses the name Bakasana for a standing forward bend on one leg, the hands grasping the standing foot's toes, the other leg raised in line with the body.)

 These balancing poses can be dated at least to the 17th century Hatha Ratnavali, where Bakasana is number 62 of the 84 poses said to have been taught by Shiva.
 The 19th century Sritattvanidhi, created for a Raja of Mysore, describes and illustrates both Kakasana and Bakasana.
 Norman Sjoman suggests that Krishnamacharya, teaching in the Mysore Palace, may have derived asanas including these from the 1896 Vyāyāma Dīpikā exercise manual.

-In his 1969 book Asana Pranayama Mudra Bandha, Swami Satyananda Saraswati of the Bihar School of Yoga uses the name Bakasana for a different pose entirely (Dandayamana Janushirsasana, pose 5 in Bikram Yoga).